BOOM! Look Who Just Left Trump Tower In HANDCUFFS! | John Hawkins' Right Wing News

 - Comment Now 0

-The controversial activists of the “A Day Without Women” march, Linda Sarsour, Tamika Mallory, Carmen Perez, and Bob Bland, were lead away from Trump Tower in handcuffs, presumably for blocking traffic as part of their “civil disobedience.”
+The controversial activists of the “A Day Without Women” march, Linda Sarsour, Tamika Mallory, Carmen Perez and Bob Bland, were led away from Trump Tower in handcuffs, presumably for blocking traffic as part of their “civil disobedience.”

 If you were looking for blatant propaganda and emotional rhetoric, the “A Day Without Women” Twitter account had it.